-► Piezoelectricity is the property exhibited by certain crystals, such as quartz, that become electrically polarized when the crystal is subjected to mechanical pressure, thereby inducing a voltage across it. <

-The crystal consists of polar domains represented by equivalent dipoles (Fig. TF12-1).
+Piezoelectricity refers to the property of certain crystals, such as quartz, to become electrically polarized when the crystal is subjected to mechanical pressure, thereby exhibiting a voltage across it.
+The crystal consists of polar domains represented by equivalent dipoles (Fig. T12-1).
 Under the absence of an external force, the polar domains are randomly oriented throughout the material, but when compressive or tensile (stretching) stress is applied to the crystal, the polar domains align themselves along one of the principal axes of the crystal, leading to a net polarization (electric charge) at the crystal surfaces.
 Compression and stretching generate voltages of opposite polarity.
 The piezoelectric effect (piezein means to press or squeeze in Greek) was discovered by the Curie brothers, Pierre and Paul-Jacques, in 1880, and a year later, Lippmann predicted the converse property, namely that, if subjected to an electric field, the crystal would change in shape.

-► The piezoelectric effect is a reversible (bidirectional) electromechanical process; application of force induces a voltage across the crystal, and conversely, application of a voltage changes the shape of the crystal.
+Thus, the piezoelectric effect is a reversible (bidirectional) electromechanical process.
 Piezoelectric crystals are used in microphones to convert mechanical vibrations (of the crystal surface) caused by acoustic waves into a corresponding electrical signal, and the converse process is used in loudspeakers to convert electrical signals into sound.
 In addition to having stiffness values comparable to that of steel, some piezoelectric materials exhibit very high sensitivity to the force applied upon them, with excellent linearity over a wide dynamic range.
-They can be used to measure surface deformations as small as nanometers (10^{-9} m) , making them particularly attractive as positioning sensors in scanning tunneling microscopes.
-As accelerometers, they can measure acceleration levels as low as 10^{-4} g to as high as 100 g (where g is the acceleration due to gravity).
-Piezoelectric crystals and ceramics are used in cigarette lighters and gas grills as spark generators, in clocks and electronic circuitry as precision oscillators, in medical ultrasound diagnostic equipment as transducers (Fig. TF12-2), and in numerous other applications.
+They can be used to measure surface deformations as small as nanometers $(10^{-9} \text{ m})$ , making them particularly attractive as positioning sensors in scanning tunneling microscopes.
+As accelerometers, they can measure acceleration levels as low as $10^{-4}$ g to as high as 100 g (where g is the acceleration due to gravity).
+Piezoelectric crystals and ceramics are used in cigarette lighters and gas grills as spark generators, in clocks and electronic circuitry as precision oscillators, in medical ultrasound diagnostic equipment as transducers (Fig. T12-2), and in numerous other applications.

-Figure TF12-1 Response of a piezoelectric crystal to an applied force.
+Figure TF12-1: Response of a piezoelectric crystal to an applied force.